Regular Japanese course

 The results of classwork, such as personal or group topics, etc., are presented at Shunjyu Hall, the university's large theater hall.

 We hold a Culture Day event every semester, to promote getting in touch with culture.
 Based on the theme of ""actually seeing, listening to, and experiencing"" Japanese tea ceremony, Yuzen-style dyeing, Nishijin weaving, Japanese cakes and sweets, Japanese dance and Kiyomizu pottery, this event deepens interest in the language and culture of Japan.

-We conduct projects in cooperation with Kyoto University of Art and Design and Kyoto Institute of Design, both of which belong to the same academic foundation.
+We conduct projects in cooperation with Kyoto University of the Arts and Kyoto Institute of Design, both of which belong to the same academic foundation.

 ★Projects conducted in cooperations with universities, industry, and government

-As a part of their classwork, students at the Kyoto University of Art and Design conduct various projects submitted to the university as requests from industries and autonomous bodies, including an illumination project for Nijo Castle, displays at department stores, and product development projects using special products, etc. Students from the Kyoto Institute of Culture and Language also take part in these projects.
+As a part of their classwork, students at the Kyoto University of the Arts conduct various projects submitted to the university as requests from industries and autonomous bodies, including an illumination project for Nijo Castle, displays at department stores, and product development projects using special products, etc. Students from the Kyoto Institute of Culture and Language also take part in these projects.

 I was looking for a way to use Japanese outside of the classroom, so I thought I should take part in the Shimane New Product Development Project in order to improve my ability to give presentations.
 I didn't feel confident, so I was perplexed about whether or not I should take part in the first project.
 It was a big problem for me because we had to use Japanese to communicate with the Japanese students and teachers, as well as give a presentation in Japanese at the end of the project.
 Furthermore, I had no experience in design, so I felt uncertain about being able to take part in the New Product Development Project.